 We are members of the Cremation Association of North America, which provides advanced certifications to our staff.
 We strictly adhere to a Cremation Code of Ethics, an assurance to you of our commitment to dignity and honesty.

 Cremation is the process of reducing the body of the deceased to fragments of bone by way of heat and flame.
-We prefer to say "cremated remains" rather than "ashes" because we believe that the term "ashes" can be misleading.
+We prefer to say “cremated remains” rather than “ashes” because we believe that the term “ashes” can be misleading.
 Our funeral directors or crematory staff can explain the consistency of cremated remains in as much detail as you prefer.
-If you are considering scattering we would recommend you ask us to prepare you for what you will see.
+If you are considering scattering we would recommend you ask us to prepare you for what you will encounter.
 If the deceased is Jewish, Christian Orthodox, Muslim, or Roman Catholic, you may wish to consult clergy or our staff for guidance.
 For example, the Catholic Church strongly advocates the presence of the body – not the cremated remains – for the Funeral Mass with cremation to take place later.
 The Catholic Church does not accept scattering.
 Our Cremation Authorization form goes into some detail in explaining the cremation process, our policies and procedures.
 You will receive a copy of the completed form.